-When working with Revoice Pro and Reaper, ARA has the following advantages:
+When working with Revoice Pro and Studio One, ARA has the following advantages:

-- Immediate transfer of audio between the DAW and Revoice Pro.
+- There is immediate transfer of audio between the DAW and Revoice Pro.

-- Keeps the names and timings of all linked audio items.
+- It keeps the names and timings of all linked audio events.

-- Revoice Pro remains synchronised with all the linked audio items.
-For example, if you change the starting time of an audio item in Reaper, the corresponding audio region in Revoice Pro will move to the new starting time.
+- Revoice Pro remains synchronised with all linked audio events.
+For example, if you change the starting time of an audio event in the DAW, the corresponding audio region in Revoice Pro will move to the new starting time.

-- Linking the output of any process in Revoice Pro to an audio item allows immediate replay in Reaper of Revoice Pro's processing.
+- Linking the output of any process in Revoice Pro to an audio event allows immediate replay in the DAW of Revoice Pro's processing.

 - You can open and save the whole project using the DAW's commands Open, Save, Save as..
 Not only will these commands save and load DAW data but they will also save and load the Session data from Revoice Pro.
 Revoice Pro Session data is usually stored in the same folder as DAW data, making any project with ARA much more portable and re-editable.